Culture

 Views: 27

-Delicious Banga Soup Recipe From Delta State, Nigeria
+Delicious Banga Soup Recipe from Delta State, Nigeria

-In the Niger Delta areas, Banga soup is commonly eaten with various fufu recipes: Starch, Pounded Yam, Semolina, Garri and Cassava Fufu.
+In the Niger Delta areas, Banga soup is commonly eaten with various fufu recipes: Starch, Pounded Yam, Semolina, Garri, and Cassava Fufu.
 In the southeastern parts of Nigeria, Banga Stew is referred to as Ofe Akwu, where Ofe means “soup” or “stew” and Akwu means “palm fruit,” and is used mainly as a stew for the White Rice recipe.

 How to Cook Banga Soup/Stew